Tagliacollo/PFinderUCE-SWSC-EN/README.md

 The accuracy of phylogenetic inferences often depends on choosing an appropriate model of molecular evolution.
 In Tagliacollo & Lanfear (submitted), we evaluated the performance of two new partitioning methods for phylogenomics studies of UCES, and conclude that automatic selection of partitions through the SWSC-EN method considerably improves model-fit and parameter estimates.
 This repository contains scripts to run the SWSC-EN method on your own alignments.
 For more information about the method, please see the accompanying paper, and the [repository for replicating the analyses in that paper](https://github.com/Tagliacollo/PartitionUCE).

+In brief, this method uses entropy to attempt to split each UCE into 3 parts - a middle part (which is usually quite conserved), and two flanking regions (which are typically more variable).
+This parts can then be used as input to e.g. PartitionFinder2, which can optimise the partitioning scheme by joining toether similar subsets (e.g. it is often the case that a lot of the central regions are better analysed together than separately).

 # Quick Start

 1. Use Python 3.6.x or higher, with `biopython`, `numpy`, `pathlib2`, and `tqdm` installed.